Hank Aaron: Prime of his career

 In 1963, Aaron nearly won the triple crown.
 He led the league with 44 home runs and 130 RBI and finished third in batting average (.319).
 (Note: His average was .319, .007 behind the leader, Tommy Davis.)
-In that season, Aaron became the third player to hit 30 home runs and steal 30 bases in a single season, and the first player to record 40 home runs and 30 steals in a season.
+That season, Aaron became the third player to hit 30 home runs and steal 30 bases in a single season, and the first player to record 40 home runs and 30 steals in a season.
 He again finished third in National League MVP voting.

-The Braves moved from Milwaukee to Atlanta after the 1965 season.
-On May 10, 1967, he hit an inside-the-park home run against Jim Bunning in Philadelphia.
+For the 1966 season the Braves moved to Atlanta and the new Atlanta–Fulton County Stadium.
+The stadium's elevation in the foothills of the Appalachian Mountains made it favorable to home run hitters, which led to the stadium's nickname, "The Launching Pad".
+On May 10, 1967, Aaron hit an inside-the-park home run against Jim Bunning in Philadelphia.
 It was the only inside-the-park home run of his career.

-In 1968, Aaron was the first Atlanta Braves player to hit his 500th career home run, and in 1970, he was the first Atlanta Brave to reach 3,000 career hits.
+On June 18, 1967, Aaron was involved in a physical altercation with teammate Rico Carty on a chartered Atlanta Braves flight from Houston to Los Angeles.
+Carty allegedly directed a racial slur toward Aaron, resulting in a fistfight where teammates had to separate them.
+Afterwards, Aaron said that he was frustrated by Carty's lack of effort on defense.
+Aaron added, “He called me a name that I couldn’t take, and I would have fought anybody for that.
+It was a matter of principle and pride.
+If I’m called that name again, I’ll fight again.”
+The altercation surprised the baseball community because Aaron was known for his easy-going nature.
+Notably, Carty's induction to the Braves Hall of Fame in 2023 was delayed until after the death of Aaron on January 22, 2021, out of respect for the revered status Aaron held within the Braves organization.